hosseinishr/ShareBikeDemandPrediction/README.md

 For this purpose, a dataset of the share-bike rentals are provided containing the count of rental bikes for different values of features including temperature, humidity, wind speed, year, month, season, holidays, etc.

 The objective is to analyse the data, develop a linear regression model, if applicable at all, and advise the business with feedback on the above business problems.

+## Step 1: Importing, Understanding the Data, and EDA